-(DALs) in other standards, in defining the level of rigour to be applied in different systems engineering processes.
-The MOI concept is however more flexibly defined, to enable it to be recursively applied at different system layers.
-In fact, although it provides an example in an informative annex, IEC 63187 does not define a specific MOI schema, but requires one to be drawn up as part of the safety acceptance strategy and agreed between the acquirer and supplier.
+In simple terms, the IEC 63187 concept of a 'Measure of Importance' (MOI) describes how much we care about getting right part of the safety architecture or its implementation.
+It plays a similar role to concepts like Safety Integrity Levels (SILs) or Design Assurance Levels (DALs) in other standards, but rather than directly defining the level of rigor to be applied in different systems engineering processes or the degree of confidence required when assuring safety, it provides a means of flowing this level of importance or concern down through layers of design.
+The MOI concept is flexibly defined, to enable it to be recursively applied at different system layers and indeed, to supply chains with different numbers of layers.
+Although IEC 63187 provides an example in an informative annex, it does not define a specific MOI schema, but requires one to be drawn up as part of the safety acceptance strategy and agreed between the acquirer and supplier.
 This allows the concept to be tailored to align to national legislation or regulatory requirements, and to reflect particular concerns of the acquirer.
-For instance, the schema can prioritise harm to humans as more important than financial loss, seek extra rigour for particular types of hazard that cause societal concern (e.g. radiological hazards), or require extra scrutiny for particular technologies.
+For instance, the schema can prioritize harm to humans as more important than financial loss, seek extra rigor for particular hazards that cause societal concern (e.g. radiological hazards), or require extra scrutiny for particular technologies.

-Measures of importance can be applied to hazards, safety objectives and requirements, potentially with different scales for each.
-The MOI for a hazard will be based on the severity of the associated loss, conditioned by factors such as the organisation's risk appetite in different operational contexts.
-While likelihood of the loss would but not be taken into account directly, the degree of contribution of the hazard to the loss could also be a conditioning factor.
-Hazard MOIs are used to set MOIs for associated safety objectives, which in turn are used to set MOIs for their supporting safety requirements, again with conditioning factors taken into account.
+Measures of Importance can be applied to hazards, safety objectives and requirements, potentially with different scales for each.
+The MOI for a hazard will be based on the severity of the associated loss, conditioned by factors such as the organization's risk appetite in different operational contexts (e.g. training vs. military operations).
+While likelihood of the loss would not be taken into account directly, the degree of contribution of the hazard to the loss could also be a conditioning factor.
+Hazard MOIs are used to set MOIs for associated safety objectives, which in turn are used to set MOIs for their supporting safety requirements, again with conditioning factors taken into account, such as the degree of contribution of a safety objective to the overall safety architecture (Figure 5).
 These conditioning factors allow the MOI schema to reflect the overall safety strategy for the system, trade-offs between safety, capability and other concerns, and the importance of different system elements to the overall architecture.
 The allocation of MOIs to safety requirements means that there will be a flow down to lower-level system tiers.
-However, a translation may be necessary, as these tiers may use different MOI schemas.
+IEC 63187 does not define a particular set of conditioning factors, but allows the organisation using the standard to define them as part of their MOI schema.
+This means a translation may be necessary, as different tiers may use different MOI schemas.
 At the bottom system layer, there will also need to be a translation from the MOI schema to measures specific to the chosen implementation standards, such as SILs or DALs.